octokit/octokit.js/README.md

 // e.g. `GET http://localhost:3000/api/github/oauth/login` redirects to https://github.com/login/oauth/authorize?client_id=abc4567
 ```

 After the user authenticated, they get redirected to the `(User) Authorization callback URL` which is configured in the app's settings.
-If you set it to `<your apps domain>/api/github/oauth/callback`, then an `"oauth-access-token"` event gets emitted which you can handle with
+If you set it to `<your apps domain>/api/github/oauth/callback`, then an `"token"` event gets emitted which you can handle with

 ```js
 app.oauth.on("token", ({ token, octokit }) => {